kanehekili/MicroDVBRecorder/README.md

 Arm support
 -----------
-The recorder runs (deamon and web server) on a cubieboard.
+The recorder runs also (daemon and web server) on a cubieboard or rasberry pi.
 If you use an arm device, replace tv_grab_dvb with the /arm/tv_grab_dvb version by copying it.
+Note that there is no support for "openelec" yet - there are plans to change that.

 ###Keeping the sessions with tmux
 If tmux is installed you can use tmuxStart.sh to run both daemon and webserver in a session.
 Whenever you log in via ssh on the device the session can be restored with "tmux a"